kbredies/gratopy/doc/source/getting_started.rst

 Moreover, the projection requires discretization parameters, i.e., the shape of the image to project from and the number of detector pixels to map to.
 Note that these transforms are scaling-invariant in the sense that rescaling all *physical* quantities by the same factor creates operators which are rescaled versions of the original ones.
-On the other hand, changing the number of pixels leaves the physical system intact and simply reflects a finer/coarser discretization.
+On the other hand, changing the number of pixels leaves the physical system invariant and simply reflects a finer/coarser discretization.

 The angular range for the parallel beam setting is :math:`[0,\pi[`, while for the fanbeam setting, it is :math:`[0,2\pi[`.
 By default, it is assumed that the given angles completely partition the angular range.
 In case this is not desired  and a limited-angle situation is considered, the **fullangle** parameter of :py:class:`gratopy.ProjectionSettings` can be adapted, impacting for instance the backprojection operator.
-Note also, that the projections considered are rotation-invariant in the sense, that projection of a rotated image yields a sinogram with translation in the angular dimension.
+Note also that the projections considered are rotation-invariant in the sense, that projection of a rotated image yields a sinogram which is translated in the angular dimension.

 .. image:: graphics/radon-1.png